dachcom-digital/pimcore-toolbox/docs/11_ElementsOverview.md

 ```
 ### View Helper
 In `Download/Partial/item.html.twig`, you'll find a `toolbox_download_info()` helper.
-This Twig Extension will generate some downloads info.
+This Twig Extension will generate some download info.

 **Usage**:
 ```twig